-So far, passivity-based, cross-technology frameworks for the decentralized stabilization in electrical DC and AC power systems have been developed.
-It has been observed that the graph-based description of a networked system, PHS modeling, and the EIP-based asymptotic stability theorem from Chapter 3 can provide unifying, model- and technology-independent requirements that ensure decentralized stabilization across different electrical energy systems.
-Motivated by the unifying nature of these results, this chapter approaches the goal of establishing a decentralized, cross-technology framework for the decentralized stabilization of pressures and volume flow rates in DHNs along the same lines as Chapters 4 and 5.
-In addition to profiting from a transfer of knowledge, this procedure allows to further asses the domain-unifying features of a passivity-based, decentralized stabilization framework.
+So far, cross-technology frameworks for the decentralized stabilization in DC and AC power systems have been developed.
+It has been observed that the graph-based networked system description, PHS modeling, and the EIP-based asymptotic stability theorem from Chapter 3 can provide unifying, model- and technology-independent requirements that ensure decentralized stabilization across different electrical energy systems.
+Motivated by the unifying nature of these results, this chapter approaches the goal of establishing a cross-technology framework for the decentralized stabilization of pressures and volume flow rates in DHNs along the same lines as Chapters 4 and 5.
+In addition to profiting from a transfer of knowledge, this procedure allows to further asses the domain-unifying features of a passivity-based stabilization framework.